dimitri-justeau/restoptr/README.md

 <img src="man/figures/README-locked_out_data-1.png" width="100%" style="display: block; margin: auto;" />

-We will build a restoration optimization problem.
-This object will specify all the data, settings, and optimization criteria needed to identify priority areas.
+We now will build a restoration optimization problem (stored in the `problem` object).
+This object will specify all the data, settings, and optimization criteria for identifying priority areas.
 Specifically, we will initialize the problem with the `habitat_data` object to specify which planning units already contain suitable habitat (with the `restopt_problem()` function).
-To reduce run time, we will also initialize it with parameters to aggregate the spatial data.
+To reduce run time, we will also initialize it with parameters to aggregate the spatial data (i.e., `aggregation_factor` and `habitat_threshold`).
 Next, we will specify that the objective function for the optimization process is to maximize connectivity based on the effective mesh size metric (with the `set_max_mesh_objective()` function).
 We will then specify constraints to ensure that the priority areas exhibit particular characteristics.
-These constraints will be used to ensure that certain planning units are not selected for restoration (with the `add_locked_out_constraint()` function), ensure that the total amount of restored area should range between 90 and 220 ha (with the `add_restorable_constraint()` function), and limit the spatial extent of the priority areas to 2.4 km (with the `add_compactness_constraint()` function).
+These constraints will be used to ensure that (i) certain planning units are not selected for restoration (with the `add_locked_out_constraint()` function), (ii) the total amount of restored area should range between 90 and 220 ha (with the `add_restorable_constraint()` function), and (iii) limit the spatial extent of the priority areas to be within 2.4 km (with the `add_compactness_constraint()` function).

 ``` r
 # build restoration optimization problem